LonaBam/alx-low_level_programming/0x01-variables_if_else_while/README.md

-4-print_alphabet.c - This code prints the alphabet in lowercase except for 2 letters 5-print_numbers.c - This code prints all single digit numbers of base 10 starting from 0 6-print_numberz.c - This code prints all the single digit numbers of base 10 using putchar
+4-print_alphabet.c - This code prints the alphabet in lowercase except for 2 letters 5-print_numbers.c - This code prints all single digit numbers of base 10 starting from 0 6-print_numberz.c - This code prints all the single digit numbers of base 10 using putchar 7-print_tebahpla.c - This code prints the lowercase alphabet in reverse